NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

 processes where you don't know the exact number of output files.

 Lastly, both Snakemake and Nextflow can automatically determine which rules or processes need to be re-run when something has changed, but they do it in slightly different ways.
 Snakemake only checks if any of the input files are newer than the output files, while Nextflow also **tracks code updates, changes of software environment, and changes in input values**.
 This means that if you update a script that is run on some unchanged data in Nextflow, it will re-run the corresponding process automatically; the same is not true for Snakemake, where you need to specify that you want to re-run the workflow from that specific rule (*i.e.* using `-R <rule>`).

 ## The aim of this tutorial

 With all that said, both Nextflow and Snakemake are excellent systems for workflow management, and you can do basically everything in either: your choice is very much up to your personal preference and what you think is most important.
 We suggest that you try both and get a feel for them, and then decide which you like the most.
-The course material for Nextflow is, with this in mind, not as extensive as that for Snakemake.
-We have recreated the MRSA workflow from Snakemake in Nextflow and will, through it, give you an overview of how Nextflow does things.
 The idea is that you should have a rough idea of both Snakemake and Nextflow after the course, so that you may continue in what manner you think suits you the best.

 This tutorial depends on files from the course GitHub repo.
 Take a look at the [setup](pre-course-setup) for instructions on how to set it up if you haven't